-Like my ravioli with mushrooms and asparagus and Mediterranean pasta, it’s what some consider a “sauce-less” pasta although it’s a bit of a misnomer as there is a sauce – it’s just a very light one made with butter and lemon juice.
-I opted to make this without heavy cream so it’s not too heavy or rich.
+Like my ravioli with mushrooms and asparagus and Mediterranean pasta, it’s what some consider a “sauce-less” pasta, although it’s a bit of a misnomer as there is a sauce – it’s just a very light.
+It’s made with butter and lemon, so it has a rich flavor without being heavy.
+It also makes this recipe so easy.

-20 minutes cook time, friends.
+20 minutes of cooking time, friends.
 That’s all the time you need to make this Cajun shrimp pasta.
 We can do this.

 Ingredients

-- Spaghetti or another long pasta shape like linguine, fettuccine, bucatini so use what you have.
+- Spaghetti or another long pasta shape like linguine, fettuccine, or bucatini – use what you have.

 - Large shrimp that have been peeled and deveined with the tails removed.
 I use thawed frozen shrimp to make it really easy.